 I know her as Kathy from our college days.
 She was my favourite classmate.
 Among other texts, we analyzed Cold Mountain (1997) and even saw the 2003 film.
 Last October, she published a novel.
 My respect for her grew in 2012 when she vlogged about the worst novel to achieve mainstream success.
 The reason why my respect grew is because the E.L.
-James novel was conceived as a mass media attempt to counteract my erotic novel.
+James novel was used as a mass media attempt to counteract my erotic novel.
 I won’t rehash what I ruefully mentioned in my 2017 article (The Yin to my Yang), but I will say that her novel was a lesson in how to steal someone’s thunder without being accused of, let alone sued for, plagiarism.

 It was reminiscent of a season 5 episode of The Simpsons titled Lisa vs. Malibu Stacy (1995).
 The only harmless coincidence is that E.L. was a TV executive before being a novelist.
-How you know that I am telling the truth can be discerned from one telling detail: Erika Leonard supposedly had her novel since 2009 but it only got published in 2011 – when I arrived on the literary agency scene.
-Even some of the five star reviews on Amazon describe her novel as rushed.
+How you know that I am telling the truth can be discerned from one telling detail: Erika Leonard had her novel since 2009 but it only got published in 2011 – when I arrived on the literary agency scene.
+Even some of the five star reviews on Amazon describe Fifty Shades of Grey as rushed.
 Reading Kathy’s tweets was a form of therapy that cheered me up since she has so much to talk about – not just about the aforementioned Secretary rip-off whose Twilight charade is the apt equivalent to the Malibu Stacy doll being a rehash where the only difference is that she has a hat.

 As a token of my appreciation, I will advertise Kathy to any future suitors by rehashing, sorry…reformating info from her Plenty of Fish profile – as symbolized by the below photo.
 The headline for her profile was Do you like gobby eyeliner fans?
 She is a curvy and non-religious non-smoker whose height is 163 cm (5′ 4″).
 Her intent is to look for a relationship instead of looking for casual dating or wanting to find someone to marry.
 Her education level is university.
 Her academic status is a Bachelors Degree, her personality is bookworm and her profession is copywriter.